 Membership to the Town & Country Chapter of the National Woodie Club (NWC) requires that you are a member of the NWC.

-You can become a member of the NWC at:
+You can become a member of the NWC at their website below:

 Membership to the Chapter is $20.00 (Jan. through Dec.).
 This annual fee is used for direct operating expenses such as building and maintaining the Chapters website.
 It will also be used for expenses directly associated with preserving the history of the Town and Country.
 The Chapters officers do not receive any compensation for their time.
 Our T&C Chapter of the NWC has filed with the U.S. Internal Revenue Service (IRS) as a Not For Profit Organization (tax free).

 Please provide the information below.
 You may pay via Paypal or mail a check payable to “Town & Country Chapter of the NWC”, and send to: Town & Country Chapter of the NWC, Care of Harold Mermel, P.O.
 BOX 159, Morganville, NJ 07751, USA

 To Join T&C Chapter Through PayPal –

 A Message From Your Founding/Retired President